Biography

 My artistic practice lives alongside my work in immersive experience design — where I craft worlds, rituals, and stories that invite people to feel, connect, and remember.

-My paintings, installations, and time-based works attempt to dissolve the sovereignty of the human body and open it back into the ecological continuum.
-My practice unsettles the boundary between inner and outer landscapes, tracing the porous edges where memory, psyche, and ecology converge.
-Through oil on canvas, watercolor, textiles, and experimental film, I explore how intimacy, grief, and kinship reconfigure our relationship to more-than-human worlds, proposing tenderness and wonder as radical forms of survival.
+My work traces the porous edges where memory, psyche, and ecology converge — dissolving the boundary between inner and outer landscapes.
+Through painting, textiles, installation, and film, I explore how intimacy, grief, and kinship reconfigure our relationship to more-than-human worlds, proposing tenderness and wonder as radical forms of survival.

-Drawing from feminism, lucid dreaming, archetypal imagery, and speculative ecologies, I create immersive environments that merge sound, scent, light, and touch.
-By weaving painting and textile traditions into multi-sensory landscapes, I counter the separation of nature and culture, while also transforming collective pain into spaces of beauty and care.
-Threaded throughout are reflections on fragility, kinship, metamorphosis, and freedom — a search for new myths of belonging in precarious times.
+Drawing from feminism, lucid dreaming, and speculative ecologies, I weave painting and textile traditions into multi-sensory environments that challenge the inherited separation of nature and culture.
+Threaded throughout are reflections on fragility, metamorphosis, and freedom: a search for new myths of belonging in precarious times.